altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 mn:K
 }
 {
-*Kent stuck out his hand*
+*Kent stuck out his hand.
-~The lift doors bounced back, once... twice...~
+The lift doors bounced back, once... twice...*
 ~Kent was instructed to watch the security guard, right in the eyes~ ~He had the Chemist over one shoulder, the hospital bed would not fit in the elevator~ ~Felix had said some 'not-words' to the dingy looking security guard sitting in the corner~